No Plumbing Needed: DIY Composting Toilet Instructions (with urine divertor)

 If the compost gets too wet, anaerobic bacteria will start to grow instead of the aerobic ones you want.
 The anaerobic bacteria will make the compost smell nasty and it will not break down into safe fertilizer.
 Nitrogen in urine also hinders the composting process.

-That’s why it’s so important to keep urine out of your DIY composting toilet.
+That’s why keeping urine out of your DIY composting toilet is so important.

 There are two ways to do this:

-• Separate urine bucket: This works very well, but it can be annoying for ladies to have to switch from one bucket to the other.
-Also, if small children will be using the composting toilet, they might not be able to control their movements and could end up urinating in the solids bucket.
+- Separate urine bucket: This works very well, but it can be annoying for ladies to switch from one bucket to another.
+Also, if small children use the composting toilet, they might be unable to control their movements and could end up urinating in the solids bucket.

 You can buy urine diverters like this one on Amazon to go under the toilet seat, though it is pretty pricey.